There’s just something about the bass ukulele that’s instantly fascinating to everyone.

-While the Rumbler and the the original U-bass are compared endlessly in online forums, no one can quite agree on which one is better…and why.
+While the Rumbler and the original U-bass are compared endlessly in online forums, no one can quite agree on which is better…and why.

-The most apparent changes are the updated electronics, the new Silver Rumbler strings, and a cheaper (but not THAT much cheaper) price tag.
+The most obvious changes are the updated electronics, the new Silver Rumbler strings, and a cheaper (but not THAT much cheaper) price tag.